rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 **Plane Transform**
     The amount of meters the plane is shifted away from the section box.
+    Can also be modified in the viewport by using the handles, see :ref:`here <transform:Plane Transform>`.

 **Edge Transform**
     The amount of meters each edge is additionally shifted away.
 This is useful to create diagonal sections.
+    Can also be modified in the viewport by using the handles, see :ref:`here <transform:Edge Transform>`.

 *******
 Section